Helkomine/InvariantGuard/README.md

 #### Propagation of mutation restrictions

-Nếu khung thực thi hiện tại chuyển tiếp giao dịch xuống khung thực thi con thông qua các mã lệnh `CALL`, `DELEGATECALL`, `CALLCODE`, `STATICCALL`, `CREATE` và `CREATE2`, hãy chuyển tiếp toàn bộ `MutableSetList` của khung thực thi hiện tại và guardOrigin xuống khung thực thi con theo quy tắc sau đây:
+Nếu khung thực thi hiện tại chuyển When an execution frame spawns a child frame via `CALL`, `DELEGATECALL`, `CALLCODE`, `STATICCALL`, `CREATE`, or `CREATE2`, both guardOrigin and the effective MutableSetList SHALL be propagated as follows:

-- Nếu khung thực thi hiện tại đang có guardOrigin là NONE hãy chuyển tiếp guardOrigin là NONE xuống khung thực thi con.
+If guardOrigin is NONE, the child frame SHALL receive guardOrigin = NONE.
-- Nếu khung thực thi hiện tại đang có guardOrigin là LOCAL hoặc INHERITED hãy chuyển tiếp guardOrigin là INHERITED xuống khung thực thi con.
+If guardOrigin is LOCAL or INHERITED, the child frame SHALL receive guardOrigin = INHERITED.

 #### Thực thi mã lệnh MUTABLE trong khung hiện tại